A variety of media / technology resources are available to support classes, meetings and campus events.

 Media Services will duplicate original or personal material for faculty, staff, and students.
 For more information, please contact Media Services.

-Media Services provides equipment and training for conversion of analog (VHS) videos for SCU faculty, students, and staff.
+Media Services provides equipment and training for the conversion of analog (VHS) videos for SCU faculty, students, and staff.

 Academic Technology will duplicate CDs when capacity allows.